 2. Designing a Personality

 Create a harmonious design using shapes and letters to compose an appealing logo.
-Your brand logo will develop a life of its own, if it is crafted with care and creativity.
+Your brand design will develop a life of its own, if it is crafted with care and creativity.

 A clever way of accomplishing this is by creating a double entendre.
 By wrapping two images around each other it can turn a simple design into a clever concept.
 This trick of the eyes will make people appreciate the design and create an impactful logo.